tokenjournal/site/content/index.md

 ### Rebuttals
-- Authors are allowed to appeal
+- Authors are allowed to appeal.

 Authors are allowed to write a rebuttal in case they deem the review process unfair.
-The editor will then have to decide if having the submission reviewed again or not.
+The Editor will then have to decide if having the submission reviewed again or not.

 In case of appeal, `name` won't be able to guarantee the acceptance outcome in two months.

 ### Process workflow in full
-- Detailed, graphical schematic of the workflow
+- Detailed, graphical schematic of the workflow.

 The review is shown in the following picture, where the tasks are sorted into four lanes representing, top to bottom: The authors, the editors, the reviewers and the things that can be automated.